English Idioms and Idiomatic Expressions

 "Because he was clearly on his uppers when he was hired, he was given an advance in salary."

-- Someone who is quick or slow on the uptake is quick or slow to understand what is meant.
+• Someone who is quick or slow on the uptake understands quickly or slowly what is meant.

 "Please explain the problem in simple words - I'm a bit slow on the uptake!"